-For some competitions, like the Olympics, there is a second round and the total points from the first is just used to rank each archer.
-The next round is then called a knockout competition.
-Based on the rankings, each archer faces another archer.
+In the Olympics there are knockout competitions.
+Based on the rankings from the first round, each archer faces another archer.
 In the Olympics the highest scoring archer goes against the lowest scoring archer and the second highest goes against the second lowest and so on.
-They will shoot five ends of three arrows with the higher scorer of each end getting two "set points."
-If they tie, they both get one "set point."
+They will shoot five ends of three arrows with the higher scorer of each end getting two “set points.”
+If they tie, they both get one “set point.”
 The first archer to get six set points advances while the other is knocked out.
 The archer that goes undefeated is declared the winner.

 In the event of a tie, there are a couple of ways to break it.
 No matter what though, one winner must be decided.
 In most competitions a tie can be broken by whichever archer had the most arrows within the inner circle, or 10 pointers.
 If this number is equal, then they will continue going through the next most innermost circles until one has more.

 If on the off chance that all of these are equal, the next way to break a tie is to have a shoot-off.
 This means that they each shoot one arrow and whoever is closer to the center, wins.
 The shoot-out method is also how ties are broken in the Olympics.
 For this scenario, 40 seconds is allowed for an archer to take the tie breaking shot.
 As you can imagine, this is a very high pressure scenario.